 Let’s auto generate ids for each user.
 Set the autogenerate property to true.
-We also allow users to create one account per email For this we’ve added @Index annotation and unique = true property.
+We also allow users to create one account per email For this, we’ve added @Index annotation and unique = true property.

 Next, let’s create Task class.

 We’ve got an autogenerated primary key.
 However, the most important is the declaration of @ForeignKey.
-It allows us to specify, what to do with all user tasks, when the user deletes his account.
+It allows us to specify, what to do with all user tasks when the user deletes his account.

 Now, we need to create Reminder class, which is very similar to Task, except the new annotation – @TypeConverters.
 This annotation allows us to convert our custom data types to types which Room understands – all primitives and their boxed alternatives.

 Converter class is just a simple class containing all converters.
-In our example it’s Date to long and vice-versa.
+In our example, it’s Date to long and vice-versa.

 Room does not allow to add object references between entities (for more see: https://developer.android.com/topic/libraries/architecture/room.html#no-object-references).
 A nice workaround is to create additional classes for resolving relations In our case these are user tasks and task reminders.
 We’ll use two annotations – @Embedded and @Relation.

 As I mentioned before – @Embedded allows nested fields to be referenced directly in the SQL queries. @Relation describes relations between two columns.
 We have to specify the parent column name, entity column name and entity class.
 We don’t use @Entity annotation here.
-In the next step we will use these classes to fetch data in our DAOs.
+In the next step, we will use these classes to fetch data in our DAOs.

 After hard work with entities, we can do something easier.
 Writing DAOs is really simple if we know the SQL syntax.
-I’ll show you only UserDao for brevity, because Task and Reminder DAOs are very similar.
+I’ll show you only UserDao for brevity because Task and Reminder DAOs are very similar.

 We are now using relations class – UserAllTasks.
 Due to the fact that we specify relations, we can get user and all of his tasks in a single query.

 Finally, the last stage – creating a db (even easier than creating DAOs).
 All we need to do is to create an abstract class, which extends RoomDatabase and annotate this class by @Database.
-Furthermore, we have to pass which entities we want to use, specify the version of our db, create methods to return DAOs and build database.
+Furthermore, we have to pass which entities we want to use, specify the version of our db, create methods to return DAOs and build a database.
 All of these steps are shown below:

 NOTE: Two marked methods are added temporarily.
-The fallbackToDestructiveMigration() to avoid writing migrations and the allowMainThreadQueries() to allow making queries in main thread.
-Ignoring this method will cause an exception (if query will be executed on main thread).
+The fallbackToDestructiveMigration() to avoid writing migrations and the allowMainThreadQueries() to allow making queries in the main thread.
+Ignoring this method will cause an exception (if the query will be executed on the main thread).
 In the next part of this Android Architecture Components tutorial, I’ll show you how to write migrations and integrate Room with RxJava to avoid main thread queries.

 The first part of articles about Android Architecture Components is a simple example of Room.
-Next time we’ll use Room, LiveData, RxJava and ViewModel at once to create “robust, testable, and maintainable app”.
+Next time we’ll use Room, LiveData, RxJava and ViewModel at once to create a “robust, testable, and maintainable app”.
 If you have any questions feel free to ask in comments.